 Vanguard Hop Substitutions

 If the Vanguard hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
-The old way of chosing replacement hops was done by experience and "feel".
+The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Vanguard substitutions.

 Experienced brewers have chosen the following hops as substitutions of Vanguard:

 Is Vanguard available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the Vanguard hop.
 Neither Yakima Chief Hops (Cryo/LupuLN2) nor Haas (Lupomax) have created versions of this hop in lupulin powder form yet.
 This new type of hop product is pure concentrated lupulin powder, which leads to more flavor when used in the whirlpool or dry hop additions.

 If you see an error in our data, please let us know!

 We are not affiliated with any hop manufacturer.
 All copyrights and data are provided by their respective owners.